jaypunekar/DomeProjectionMapping/README.md

 ## Steps.

 ### Step 1:
 Set all four projectors in such a way that the entire dome is covered.
 It is OK if projection goes outside of the dome, your [NestMap](https://nestimmersion.ca/nestmap.php) software will take care of it.
+The projector will be visible in the NestMap Software

+### Step 2:
+Set up your camera in such a way that the whole dome can be seen through the lens, then connect your camera to your PC.
+Remember to install EOS Webcam Utility.
+You will also have to Select EOS Webuitlity in NestMap.